-The following descriptions include the terms of the amendment to Mr. Simon's employment agreement, dated September 23, 2014, and the calculations provided as of June 30, 2014 are provided as if the amendment was in effect on the date.
-In the event that Mr. Simon is terminated without cause, due to disability, he resigns for good reason, or he resigns not for good reason, he will be entitled to: (i) any base salary earned, but unpaid, for services rendered to the Company prior to the date of termination; (ii) three years' annual salary, three years' average annual bonus paid to Mr. Simon over the two immediately preceding fiscal years and three years' long time incentive compensation paid to Mr. Simon over the immediately preceding fiscal year; (iii) his accrued annual bonus through the date of termination; (iv) all options and other stock awards previously granted, but unvested, shall become fully vested; and (v) continued participation in all of the Company's medical, dental and vision plans until the third anniversary of his termination.
+The following description of the applicable terms and conditions in Mr. Simon's employment agreement are provided as of June 30, 2014.
+In the event that Mr. Simon is terminated without cause, due to disability, or he resigns for good reason, he will be entitled to: (i) any base salary earned, but unpaid, for services rendered to the Company prior to the date of termination; (ii) three years' annual salary and three years' average annual bonus paid to Mr. Simon over the two immediately preceding fiscal years; (iii) his accrued annual bonus through the date of termination; (iv) all options and other stock awards previously granted, but unvested, shall become fully vested; and (v) continued participation in all of the Company's medical, dental and vision plans until the third anniversary of his termination.
 If Mr. Simon's employment had terminated on June 30, 2014, without cause, due to disability, he resigned for good reason, or he resigned not for good reason, Mr. Simon would have been entitled to severance and other benefits having a value of approximately \$56,979,000.
-In the case of termination not for good reason (before the occurrence of a change of control), Mr. Simon will receive the severance benefits only if he agrees to serve as Non-Executive Chairman of the Board for three years following the termination of his employment, or, if he is neither appointed nor elected Non-Executive Chairman of the Board, will provide consulting services of a similar nature during that time period.

-Pursuant to Mr. Simon's employment agreement: (i) a "termination without cause" means any termination of Mr. Simon's employment other than a termination for cause (termination due to conviction of a felony or crime of moral turpitude or a willful and continued failure to perform material duties) or termination due to disability; (ii) a "termination for good reason" means a termination of his employment by Mr. Simon following a diminution of his position, duties and responsibilities, the removal of Mr. Simon from, or failure to re-elect Mr. Simon as, the Chairman of the Board or as CEO, a reduction in his base salary or following a change in control, Mr. Simon not being Chairman of the Board or CEO of any ultimate parent company resulting from the change in control or any material reduction in compensation opportunity (including achievability) or benefits provided under any compensation, incentive, employee benefit or welfare plan or program of the Company or any subsidiary in which Mr. Simon participated before the change in control; and (iii) a "termination not for good reason" means any termination of Mr. Simon's employment other than a termination for good reason or a termination due to disability or death.
+Pursuant to Mr. Simon's employment agreement: (i) a "termination without cause" means any termination of Mr. Simon's employment other than a termination for cause (termination due to conviction of a felony or crime of moral turpitude or a willful and continued failure to perform material duties) or termination due to disability; and (ii) a "termination for good reason" means a termination of his employment by Mr. Simon following a diminution of his position, duties and responsibilities, the removal of Mr. Simon from, or failure to re-elect Mr. Simon as, the Chairman of the Board or as CEO, a reduction in his base salary or following a change in control, Mr. Simon not being Chairman of the Board or CEO of any ultimate parent company resulting from the change in control or any material reduction in compensation opportunity (including achievability) or benefits provided under any compensation, incentive, employee benefit or welfare plan or program of the Company or any subsidiary in which Mr. Simon participated before the change in control.